NDHANA94/ros_nvidia_container/README.md

-## ROS Docker Container with NVIDIA GPU-Accelerated OpenGL for Gazebo, RViz, and MoveIt
+## ROS Docker Container with NVIDIA GPU-Accelerated OpenGL for Gazebo and RViz

 This repo explains how to create a docker container on an Ubuntu host machine with NVIDIA GPU accelerated OpenGL for Gazebo and RViz Graphic rendering for a smooth simulation experience with ROS.